masterdesky/ELTE-mod-comp-1-2021/projects/README.md

 One of the requirements for completing the course is to develop and submit a project work, freely chosen from the list below, by the end of the semester.
 The project should be written entirely in `C++`, and a corresponding $\LaTeX$ report should be also submitted along with it.

 ## List of project works
 1. **Creating a vector and squared matrix `struct`.** Create a `struc`, which stores an arbitrary vector or a squared matrix.
-On type-level it should have a predefined size, similar to `std::array`.
-Regular mathematical operations should be made available to used between the created structures.
-In case of the matrix structure, two of the following methods should be implemented and tested using the created `struct`:
+On type-level it should have a predefined size, similar to the behaviour of `std::array`.
+Regular mathematical operations should be implemented to be used between the created structures.
+In case of the matrix structure, two of the following methods should be implemented and tested using an object, defined by the created `struct`:
     - Solving linear equation systems, where $A \boldsymbol{x} = \boldsymbol{b}$ and $\boldsymbol{b}$ is known,
     - calculating the determinant,
     - calculating the inverse.